WASdev/gitbook.voice.gateway.for.watson/deploydocker.md

     **Docker Machine only**: Because the voice gateway will be running in a virtual machine, you'll need to determine the IP address of the VM and set it in the .env file.
 Set it to the IP returned from the `docker-machine ip` command.

- 1. Create and start up the containers by running this command:
+ 1. Create and start up the containers by running the following command:

     ```
  docker-compose up